visgl/luma.gl/docs/api-reference/webgl/query.md

 ### getResult

+Returns the query result

+return {Number} - query result.
+Semantics depend on query type

+### getTimerMilliseconds

-Returns the query result, converted to milliseconds to match JavaScript conventions.
+Shorthand for getting timer query results and converting to milliseconds to match JavaScript conventions.

 return {Number} - measured time or timestamp, in milliseconds